 A:—-We have a lot of different inspirations in this band.
 None of us grew up playing traditional bluegrass or country music.
 We all come from diverse musical backgrounds and have a wide variety of tastes.
 One of the prominent places that we found common ground when it comes to songwriting and arranging is pop music.
 We love and appreciate excellent pop music songwriting and arranging, and you can hear that influence in our songs.
 Melody, our lead singer, is the primary songwriter and comes from a very diverse background ranging from pop music to rock and even world music.
 We’ve taken to calling our music “Roots pop”, which is the best description we’ve found for our music.

 Cynthia Reaves is the Managing Editor of The New Scene Magazine and North Forty News.
-Cynthia is multimedia journalist with a Masters in New Media Journalism and a Bachelors in Journalism with a minor in Music Theory and Composition.
+Cynthia is multimedia journalist with a master's in New Media Journalism and a bachelor's in Journalism with a minor in Music Theory and Composition.
 She has a grassroots digital publication, Argento Studios.
 She is a content producer and co-founder of The Nashville Music Masters.
 She was the social producer for Green Mile Films, PR for Women’s Grand Prix at the US Pro Challenge, and Chief Relationship Officer for technology company Studio Hyperset.
-She is a music journalist, freelance writer, and digital content producer.